-Discuss Arc, Beam, Playbar, Playbase, and the entire Sonos home theater experience.
-How do you set up a Sonos 5.1 system?
+Discuss Ray, Beam, Arc.
+Playbar, Playbase, and the entire Sonos home theater experience.
+Should you get a Sub Mini or a Sub?
+Maybe two Subs?
 Which Sonos work with your TV?
-Ask your home theater questions here.
+Talk about your Sonos Home Theater experience here.

 Looking for information on Sonos home theater setups?
 Find answers about surround sound, Dolby Digital, TV recommendations, and all the rest to get the best possible theater experience on Sonos here.
 We’ll keep this thread up to date with your recommendations for TVs and other devices as well. [h2][b]How to get the most out of this thread:[/b][/h2] Read through the starter posts to get caught up on the basics including what to get and how to get set up.
 If you’re looking for something specific, check out all of the content below.
 If you have a question not covered in the starting posts or covered in one of our FAQs feel free to ask.
 Please see the posting guidelines below for getting the best help. [i]This thread isn’t intended for troubleshooting problems so those posts may be moved to a new thread if posted here.[/i] [h1][b]Posting guidelines[/b][/h1] What are you looking for?
 Describe your question the best you can.
 Include all the details you can abou